kaya-arro/sc-simplify/README.md

    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
    ```

-2. If necessary (e.g. if you did not use the official installation script), update Rust to the latest edition with `rust update`.
+2. If necessary (e.g. if you did not use the official installation script), update Rust to the latest edition with `rustup upgrade`.

 3. Clone this repository.